Narrow absorption lines from intervening material in supernovae. IV. Type Ia supernovae: Na I D line strength relating to external material and intrinsic properties: Discussion

 \subsection{Nearby material}

-The EW of the \naid absorption lines in SNe~Ia is related to the intervening material in the line of sight.
+The EW of the \naid absorption lines in SNe~Ia is related to the intervening material in the LoS.
 The old population has less star formation and cleaner environments, so they have lower EW than the young channel, as one would expect.
-On the other hand, the young-approaching and young-receding groups have strong differences in sodium absorption that are seemingly not related to environments.
-This is accompanied by strong differences in observed colours and varying reddening laws: young-approaching SNe~Ia are redder, they have steeper reddening curves and present stronger sodium absorption.
-Moreover, although the significance is lower, the young-approaching sample has more blueshifted sodium lines, indicating gas movement towards the observer (see Tab.~\ref{tab:3clust}).
+On the other hand, the young-HV and young-NV groups have strong differences in sodium absorption that are seemingly not related to environments.
+This is accompanied by strong differences in observed colours and varying reddening laws: young-HV SNe~Ia are redder, they have steeper reddening curves and present stronger sodium absorption.
+Moreover, although the significance is lower, the young-HV sample has more blueshifted sodium lines, indicating gas movement towards the observer (see Tab.~\ref{tab:3clust}).

 In Fig.~\ref{fig:3clust_EW-EBV}, we show the EW of sodium compared to the $EBV$ values from \textsc{SNooPy} for the three clusters found.
 For comparison, the relation obtained by \citet{Poznanski12} is shown in orange.
-Although there are caveats to using low-resolution spectra to estimate extinction \citep{Poznanski11} and there is a lot of scatter, it is interesting to see a higher fraction of young-approaching SNe~Ia above the line (51\% are above and 38\% above 1$\sigma$ of their uncertainty) compared to the other two groups (the old group has 10\% above and 8\% above 1$\sigma$, and the young-receding has 21\% above and 11\% above 1$\sigma$).
-This indicates that there is an excess of sodium absorption for the approaching group. \citet{Phillips13} found that indeed some SNe~Ia presented stronger sodium absorption than expected from a calibration of the MW, and that these excess objects had in fact blueshifted absorption.
-This agrees well with the sample of young-approaching SNe, which are also more blueshifted on average.
+Although there are caveats to using low-resolution spectra to estimate extinction \citep{Poznanski11} and there is a lot of scatter, it is interesting to see a higher fraction of young-HV SNe~Ia above the line (51\% are above and 38\% above 1$\sigma$ of their uncertainty) compared to the other two groups (the old group has 10\% above and 8\% above 1$\sigma$, and the young-NV has 21\% above and 11\% above 1$\sigma$).
+This indicates that there is an excess of sodium absorption for the young-HV group. \citet{Phillips13} found that indeed some SNe~Ia presented stronger sodium absorption than expected from a calibration of the MW, and that these excess objects had in fact blueshifted absorption.
+This agrees well with the sample of young-HV SNe, which are also more blueshifted on average.